djcustard/GestureGAN/README.md

 09/04/20 - Building a PGAN today.
 I think I will reconstruct a dataset appropriate for this model and DCGAN too.
 I will retry DCGAN with this new dataset and begin to recieve results from PGAN.
 Each of the 100 resized audio clips will be appended in a Numpy array.
 These will then be transferred a tensor and reshaped to a 10x10 grid.
 I'm also investigating representing the signals as 3 dimensional images (RGB).

+Dataset is underway now.
+We are currently forming one with the shape appropriate for smaller PGAN work; tensors with shape (1, 128, 128, 3).
+First these are trimmed to wav's of 49,152 sample length.
+Then these will be converted to tensors.
+Here are some of the images:

+It its important to note that PGAN have the potential to create 1024x1024 size images.
+Whilst this takes considerable power and will most likely involve renting time on a higher spec computer.
+This could be a possibility.
+If the PGAN works on a smaller scale with random audio clips, the next steps will be to:

+- Develop a classifier and organise the audio clips into folders of their specification.
+- Attempt to create a combine a conditional network design (introduce controlled interpolation)
+- Create higher resolution, and in-turn, longer audio clips.

 Because of my inability to be able to succesfully regenerate audio from the STFT images I recieve from Daisukelab's code, I returned to the GANSynth code.
 From reading their papers before, I understand that they are fully able to perform Audio->Spec-> Audio tasks.
 Inside their Python program, Specgrams_Helper, they define function's named "waves_to_specgrams" and "specgrams_to_waves".
 I will look into these methods soon.

 Links: